-- Compliance appraisal is carried out every two years to assess how well each enterprise has complied with employment and social security laws in the two preceding years.
+- ▶ Compliance appraisal is carried out every two years to assess how well each enterprise has complied with employment and social security laws in the two preceding years.
 Based on the results, enterprises are classified into three categories, namely full, medium and poor compliance.
-The levels of compliance determine the level of inspections required for the following two years. - Compliance Medal is awarded to those reaching the highest level of compliance in the category of full compliance.
+The levels of compliance determine the level of inspections required for the following two years. - ▶ Compliance Medal is awarded to those reaching the highest level of compliance in the category of full compliance.
 In 2014, a total of 581 enterprises received the Compliance Medal and had their names published in Qingdao Daily.
-After becoming medallists, routine inspection is waived for two years. - Public exposure of enterprises and their worst cases of non-compliance generates social pressure that is expected to accelerate compliance among these enterprises.
+Routine inspection is waived for enterprises who received a Compliance Medal in the last two years.

+Public exposure of enterprises and their worst cases of non-compliance generates social pressure that is expected to accelerate compliance among these enterprises.
 For instance, on 23 January 2014, the names of 21 non-compliant enterprises were released along with the arrears in paying salaries and social insurance contributions.
 On the following day, four of them paid the arrears.
 Furthermore, these enterprises face intensified inspection for the next two years.